 Located in Admissions Center (ADC)

 TRiO Student Support Services is a federally funded program which helps participants become more effective college students, graduate, and transfer to a baccalaureate institution.
 Students receive individualized assistance and academic advising, tutoring, peer mentoring, and have the opportunity to participate in cultural activities and visit four-year colleges and universities.
 Students whose parents do not have a bachelor's degree, are low-income, or have a documented disability qualify.
-See below for contact and other important information.

 The Veterans Services Office is available to veterans and their family members to gain information about benefits and other resources.
 We have an active student club, the Veterans Alliance, which holds meetings twice a month where we gather to talk about benefits, current community information, and organize service projects throughout the year.
 All veterans and their family members are encouraged to attend.
-See below for contact and other important information.